 - eggplant: also called baigan, which is a Hindi name for the fruit.
 This is the main star of the recipe and the long purple variety is most commonly used here.

 - split peas powder: also called dhal flour.
 This adds a great texture and taste to the baiganee batter.
-You can pick up this ingredient on Amazon here.

 - flour: I used all purpose flour.